WDD 131: Dynamic Web Fundamentals

 2. Your bom.html HTML document should include the basic meta tags and an appropriate title.

-3. Create an external CSS file and a JS file and place them in appropriate subfolders within the week02 folder.
+3. Create an external CSS file and a JavaScript file, placing them in appropriate subfolders within the week02 folder.

 Check Your Understanding

 In the week02 folder, create two folders named styles and scripts.
 Your CSS file will go in the styles folder and your JavaScript file will go in the scripts folder.
-You already have folders on the root wdd131 named styles and scripts but that is OK.
-We will treat this week02 folder independently of the outer wdd131 root folder.
+You may already have folders named styles and scripts in the root wdd131 folder, but that is fine.
+We will treat the week02 folder independently of the outer wdd131 root folder.

-5. In your blank js file, declare three (3) variables that hold references to the input, button, and list elements.
+5. In your blank JavaScript file, declare three variables that hold references to the input, button, and list elements.

 Check Your Understanding